wumpyproject/wumpy/README.md

 # Wumpy

 A Discord API wrapper for Python.
-Easy enough for Wumpus, and fast enough for Clyde!
-Powered by Cython's Pure Python mode.
+Easy enough for Wumpus, and extensible enough for Clyde!

 ## Support